gmsharpe/gettingAndCleaningDataCourseProject/Codebook.md

 The set of variables that were included in this summary of the UCI HAR Dataset from these signals are:
 ===========================================
-mean: Mean value
+Mean: Mean value
-std: Standard deviation
+Std: Standard deviation

 The set of calculated variables in the tidy_data_set_containing_means_of_all_variables.txt include:
 ===========================================